The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **[Cheat sheet](https://media.discordapp.net/attachments/919447066168668171/920093248360439818/MUDRA_GUIDE_ew.png?width=704&height=545)**

-It is important for a Ninja to understand and confidently know each Ninjutsu combination, as our rotation demands excessive use of Ten, Chi and Jin to formulate some of our strongest GCDs.
-With a 20s cooldown on our mudras, we expect to get 3 natural Ninjutsus a minute.
-One Ninjutsu will be used on **Suiton** when Trick Attack is 20s or less on cooldown, as we need the Suiton buff to use Trick.
+It is important for a Ninja to understand and confidently know each ninjutsu combination, as our rotation demands excessive use of Ten, Chi and Jin to formulate some of our strongest GCDs.
+With a 20 second cooldown on our mudras, we expect to get three natural ninjutsus a minute.
+One ninjutsu will be used on **Suiton** when Trick Attack is 20s or less on cooldown, as we need the Suiton buff to use Trick.
 The other two should be used ideally within Trick Attack as **Raitons**.

-**Kassatsu** provides us with an additional Ninjutsu every minute and should be used as Hyosho Ranyru on one to two targets, or as Goka Mekkyaku when there are 3+ targets.
+**Kassatsu** provides us with an additional ninjutsu every minute and should be used as Hyosho Ranyru on one to two targets, or as Goka Mekkyaku when there are three+ targets.

 The only time we should **not use** Raiton within Trick Attack is when one of the following is met:

-1. We must disconnect from the boss, and do not have Phantom Kamaitachi nor have the option to use Suiton to prepare Trick Attack.
+1. We must disconnect from the boss and do not have Phantom Kamaitachi or have the option to use Suiton to prepare Trick Attack.
 Using Raton to disconnect and keep our GCD rolling is far better than using Throwing Dagger, even if that means one less Raiton + Raiju in Trick Attack.
-2. We need to prevent mudra **overcap** by using a Ninjutsu.
-If Trick is used strictly off cooldown, we won’t ever have this issue, and two Raitons will naturally be within Trick with little to no overcap.
+2. We need to prevent mudra **overcap** by using a ninjutsu.
+If Trick is used strictly off cooldown then we will not ever have this issue, and two Raitons will naturally be within Trick with little to no overcap.
 However, a common occurrence is if we ever **hold** Trick Attack, normally for a mechanic.
 Any time we hold Trick Attack, we will overcap Mudra stacks if attempting to fit both Raitons within Trick.
 Therefore, one Raiton must be used outside of Trick Attack to prevent overcap.

 **Overcapping** should be avoided when it comes to our mudra stacks.
-This happens when our mudra ever stacks to x2.
+This happens when our mudra stacks to x2.
 Any time spent with overcapped mudra is time that pushes our mudra cooldown backwards into our rotation timeline.
 Doing so can make fitting two Raitons into Trick difficult or even cost us an entire use of a Raiton by the end of the fight.

 Holding Trick and downtime are common causes for mudra overcap.
-Most of the time, it is best to use Raiton  to avoid overcap even if that means 1 less Raiton within Trick.
+Most of the time, it is best to use Raiton to avoid overcap, even if that means one less Raiton within Trick.

 ### Multi-Target

-⦿ **Doton** does 80p per tick (every 3s), with one additional tick happening the moment you drop the Doton.
-That’s a total of 7 ticks for 560p.
+⦿ **Doton** does 80 potency per tick every three seconds, with one additional tick happening the moment you drop the Doton, for a total of seven ticks for 560 potency.
 At level 90, use Doton on x3 targets when they remain in it for the full duration.\
-⦿ **Katon** should only be used on 3+ targets, and ideally when Doton is placed to be able to proc Hollow Nozuchi. \
+⦿ **Katon** should only be used on three+ targets, and when Doton is placed, Hollow Nozuchi will be able to proc.\
-⦿ **Goka Mekkyaku** is much like Katon and should only be used on 3+ targets, and ideally within Doton. \
+⦿ **Goka Mekkyaku** is much like Katon and should only be used on three+ targets and ideally within Doton. \
-⦿ **Death Blossom & Hakke** can be used on a group of mobs of 3+ targets and ideally within Doton.⦿ **Hellfrog Medium** should also be used on a group of mobs of 3+ targets with the exception when the Meisui buff is active.
-When Meisui is active, use Hellfrog over Bhavacakra on 4+ targets.
+⦿ **Death Blossom & Hakke** can be used on a group of three+ targets and ideally within Doton.\
+⦿ **Hellfrog Medium** should also be used on a group of three+ targets, with the exception when the Meisui buff is active.
+When Meisui is active, use Hellfrog over Bhavacakra on four+ targets.

 ## **Trick Attack and Mug Burst**

 One of the most important steps to learning Ninja and playing optimally is understanding and getting confidence with execution of our Trick Attack windows.
-Given that Trick is 15.77s long, we will be cramming a large array of abilities in a short period of time.
+Given that Trick is 15.77 seconds long, we will be cramming in a large array of abilities in a short period of time.

-We have two versions of our Trick Attack burst, the odd (1m, 3m, 5m…) windows and even (2m, 4m, 6m…) windows.
+We have two versions of our Trick Attack burst, the odd (1 minute, 3 minute, 5 minute...) windows and even (2 minute, 4 minute, 6 minute...) windows.

 ### Odd Trick

 This is a window that happens every odd minute or is better identified by its absence of 2-minute cooldowns.
-This window is easier to execute than the Even Window, for there are a lot less abilities we will cram within the window.
+This window is easier to execute than the even window because there are a lot less abilities we will cram within the window.

-We should try to fit x1 Hyosho, x2 Raitons, x2 Raijus, Dream Within A Dream, and as many Bhavacakras as we have available.
-Any extra time we have, we will use our standard 1-2-3 combos.
+We should try to fit one Hyosho, two Raitons, two Raijus, Dream Within A Dream, and as many Bhavacakras as we have available.
+We will use our standard 1-2-3 combos with any extra time we have.

-If Bunshin was used 45s within an odd Trick window, and Phantom Kamaitachi was NOT used to disengage from the boss, we should also have x1 Phantom Kamaitachi within an odd window.
+If Bunshin was used 45 seconds within an odd Trick window, and Phantom Kamaitachi was NOT used to disengage from the boss, we should also have one Phantom Kamaitachi within an odd window.

 #### **Examples:**